vinceallenvince/FloraJS/README.markdown

 ## Simple System

-To setup a simple Flora system, reference the Flora .js file and the latest version of Modernizr from two script tags in the &lt;head&gt; of your document.
+To setup a simple Flora system, reference the Flora .js file from two script tags in the &lt;head&gt; of your document.
 Also, reference the flora.css file.

 In the body, add a &lt;script&gt; tag and create a new Flora system.
 Pass the system a function that describes the elements in your world.